zx900930/miholess/README.md

 ## Troubleshooting

 - **Installation Failure / Script Quits Without Logs**: If the installation one-liner fails immediately or provides no output, double-check that you are running PowerShell as Administrator and have a stable internet connection.
-The `bootstrap_install.ps1` script is designed to be robust, but fundamental issues like missing admin rights or network problems can still prevent it from starting.
 - **"Security policy stopped it from running" or parsing errors**: Ensure you are using the exact one-liner provided in the "Recommended (Simple One-liner for fresh install)" section.
 - **"Script must be run with Administrator privileges"**: Ensure you open PowerShell by right-clicking its icon and selecting "Run as administrator".
-- **Mihomo not running**:
+- **Mihomo not running / Service restarting**:
   - Check `Get-Service MiholessService` status.
 If stopped, try `Start-Service MiholessService`.
-  - Check the `mihomo.log` file in your installation directory for errors.
+  - Crucially, check `C:\ProgramData\miholess\mihomo.log` for direct errors from Mihomo itself.
+  - Also check `C:\ProgramData\miholess\miholess_service.log` for logs from the PowerShell service.
   - Ensure no other application is using Mihomo's configured port (`mihomo_port`).
   - Verify that a valid `config.yaml` exists in your `local_config_path` directory.
 - **Updates not happening**: